ICJIA/icjia-accessibility-portal/content/faqs.md

 ### I prefer to talk to someone rather than read FAQs.
 Who can I ask?

-**Questions are welcome — but your learning style doesn't change the work or the deadline.** You still need to audit existing content and make future content accessible.
-If you have questions, here's who to ask:
+**Questions are welcome, and there are many ways to learn.** Whether you prefer reading, watching videos, hands-on practice, or talking to someone, resources exist for you.
+That said, the work and deadline remain the same regardless of format — you'll still need to make your content accessible.
+Here's who to ask:

 **Find your agency's accessibility coordinator.** Every agency should have someone responsible for accessibility planning and compliance.
 This person can answer general questions, provide presentations, and connect you to resources.
 The owner of your agency's accessibility plan is executive staff — not the web developers.